Team-190/190-Robot-Code-Standards/docs/GLOBAL_STANDARDS.md

 # Global Standards
-This section provides standards that govern the setup and maintence of robot code projects.

 ## Global Dependencies
 * [WPIlib](https://github.com/wpilibsuite/allwpilib) is the framework that teams use to write code for FRC robots.